lammps/lammps/doc/src/compute_born_matrix.rst

        \vdots & \vdots  & \vdots & \vdots & C_{21} & C_{6}
     \end{matrix}

-in this matrix the indices of :math:`C_{k}` value are the corresponding index :math:`k` in the compute output.
-Each term comes from the sum of every interactions derivatives in the system as explained in :ref:`(VanWorkum)
+in this matrix the indices of :math:`C_{k}` value are the corresponding element :math:`k` in the global vector output by this compute.
+Each term comes from the sum of the derivatives of every contribution to the potential energy in the system as explained in :ref:`(VanWorkum)
 <VanWorkum>` or :ref:`(Voyiatzis) <Voyiatzis>`.

 The output can be accessed using usual Lammps routines: